Statistics is best learnt by doing. The homework problems give you practice in doing and interpreting statistics.

 Write out (or type up) answers to the Computational or Data problems and turn them in at the begining of lecture on the assigned day.
-HW will be due on Friday morning.
+HW will be due on Wednesday morning, in lecture.

 If you are out of town when HW is due, you may e-mail your HW to the TA.
 Please:

 Show your work.
 The grader and I are as interested in how you got to your solution as the actual answer.